siddhigupta075/college-mess-management/README.md

-# College Mess Management Website
+# IIIT Lucknow Mess Management Website

-A responsive and interactive web application designed to manage mess-related information for college students.
+A responsive and interactive web application designed to present mess-related information for IIIT Lucknow students in a clear and user-friendly manner.

+## Overview
+The website provides a centralized dashboard for students to view the weekly mess menu, register for mess services, and share feedback.
+The project focuses on usability, visual clarity, and smooth interaction.

-## Features
+## Key Features
-- Dashboard with live clock and meal highlighting
+- Interactive homepage with live clock, greetings, and meal-time highlighting
-- Weekly mess menu with filter options (React-based)
+- Weekly mess menu with dynamic filtering (breakfast, lunch, snacks, dinner)
-- Student registration form with daily registration graph
+- Student registration form with graphical representation of daily registrations
-- Feedback system with ratings and suggestions
+- Feedback system with ratings, mood selection, and suggestions
-- Clean and modern UI
+- Consistent green-themed UI inspired by a healthy and eco-friendly environment

 ## Technologies Used
 - HTML5